Exporting a vegetation analysis

 - -9.9e+37 is exported for variables and 999 is exported for Lat_M and Lon_M and when there is no vegetation line.

-- Missing line segments in the Threshold offset line or Operand 2 line or crossed Threshold offset and Operand 2 lines are counted as no data and will not contribute to statistical vegetation analysis calculations.
+- Missing line segments in the Threshold offset line or Operand 2 line or crossed Threshold offset and Operand 2 lines are treated as no-data and will not contribute to statistical vegetation analysis calculations.

 - Samples with midpoints outside the domain enclosed by the vegetation line and bottom line are no longer included in the counts for Samples_in_domain and Samples_above_min_threshold.
 This may cause a difference in vegetation analyses output by versions prior to Echoview 15 and vegetation analysis for the same domain output by Echoview 15.